 - The roving mic only looks like engagement, but it isn’t.
-Whoever has the mic is the only person speaking, and his/her concerns may have nothing to do with those of the rest of the audience.
+The person who has the mic when asking the question is the only person speaking.
+If his/her question is of interest to others, the audience will be engaged, but often the question is irrelevant.
 The audience will tune out if the main speaker drones on.
 Similarly, they will tune out if the speaker at a roving mic does.

 - The questions posed by audience members often do not connect to each other, or to larger concerns.
 Although the meeting leader may be able to answer each individual question, he or she will have trouble bringing all the answers together into a coherent presentation at the meeting’s end.

 - Then again, questions posed by audience members can be repetitive.
 The meeting leader will still need to acknowledge each speaker and each question, even if the question is identical to its predecessor and answering the question adds no new information to the discussion.

 - Answering individual questions in succession takes valuable time.
 Even the act of passing the mic around and having the asker give their name and department takes up valuable time.
 Questions that are irrelevant for most in the audience or variations on an already-asked question waste time.
 No wonder the town halls made people bored and anxious.

 - It’s a matter of chance, not design, whether the important questions get asked.
 When there’s no way to know what questions are coming in ahead of time, it is possible to spend time on minor, irrelevant, or repetitive questions and not get the chance to answer the important ones.

 How software replaced mics to better crowdsource employee opinions

 After several ineffective town halls, the leaders at the company switched tacks.
 At the next town hall, they decided not to pass the mics around at all.